 The Trade Act program (also called TAA or TGAAA) offers financial assistance to workers who have lost their jobs due to competition from companies in other countries.
 The benefits may include the costs of training for a new career and extended unemployment payments while in training.
 The company affected must be certified by the U.S. Department of Labor.

-JET (Welfare Reform)
+PATH (Welfare Reform)

-The Jobs, Education and Training (JET) is a program for people receiving cash assistance.
+PATH is a program for people receiving cash assistance.
 To be eligible, you must be referred from the Department of Human Services.
 The program includes required attendance and participation in activities such as Job Search and Job Readiness, Work Experience, Community Service, and more.
 Participants must account for a minimum number of hours in the program in order to receive their cash assistance payments.

 Job Search Assistance

 Each Northwest Michigan Works!
 Service Center hosts a Resource Room, which is open to the general public for job search purposes.
 Internet-connected computers, copiers, fax machine, and phones are available.
 A job board displays current job openings.

 Also, Career Advisors are available for one-on-one assistance with career planning, job search guidance, resume-writing and interviewing skill development.